Applying security policies to agents

 The Name and Description of an interface can be seen in the Windows Network & Internet panel.

-In Windows 10, to obtain all the information about an interface including its GUID, run the following Powershell command:
+Under Windows 10, to obtain all the information concerning an interface, including its GUID, run the following PowerShell command:

 - Enable Every to check conditions at the regular interval that you specify.

-- Enable Network event to check conditions if the network interface does not stay the same on the workstation, e.g., if it is connected to a WiFi network, if it is a laptop plugged into a docking station, etc.
+- Enable Network event to check conditions if the workstation network interface changes, e.g., if it is connected to a Wi-Fi network, if it is a laptop plugged into a docking station, etc.

 EXAMPLE 1